wrmay/recipes/aws/docker-on-ecs/README.md

 # Overview

-Instructions for using docker compose do deploy to AWS.
+Instructions for using docker compose to deploy to AWS ECS.

 # Setup

 First, your AWS CLI must be installed and configured.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html for details.
 The configured user must have sufficient privileges.
 A detailed list of required permissions is here: https://docs.docker.com/cloud/ecs-integration/#run-an-application-on-ecs .

-If you have multiple aws profiles configured use the `AWS_PROFILE` environment variable to point to the correct one before proceeding.
-See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html for information on profiles.
+__If you have multiple aws profiles configured use the `AWS_PROFILE` environment variable to point to the correct one before proceeding.__  See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html for information on profiles.

 If you don't already have a docker context for Amazon ECS, create an ECS context: